Los Angeles Tax Attorney

 An audit by the California Employment Development Division is often the start of a trying and difficult for a business owner.
 Chiefly, the EDD is concerned with employment tax payments and handles payroll tax audits.
 Typically, this process requires an in-person interview that will also include a tour of the business and its facilities.
 The agent from the EDD often uses this tour to gather information about the company and its operations.
 In many cases, they may even conduct an informal interview of the person giving the tour of the premises.
 Practices and characteristics of a business that may trigger an audit by the EDD include:

 • Inappropriate use of corporate or business funds – Business owners who commingle personal and company money set themselves up for possible criminal charges.
-Likewise CEOs and stakeholders who use company money for family members, to pay personal expenses, or who mischaracterize expense are also preferred targets for the EDD.
+Likewise, CEOs and stakeholders who use company money for family members, to pay personal expenses, or who mischaracterize expenses are also preferred targets for the EDD.

 Business Sales Tax Audits By California Board of Equalization

 Business owners must also be sure that their company’s books are in good order and that sales and payroll tax obligations have been accounted for and addressed.
 Sales Tax in California is administered by the California State Board of Equalization (BOE or SBE).
 In recent years, the BOE has cracked down on sales tax evasion and abuses including the use of zappers; devices that can alter sales records as part of a scheme to avoid sales tax.
 Penalties for state sales tax evasion are severe.